The short version…

 Useful information on these mounts

 The original thumb screws are 6-32 threaded, and 1/4″ high.
-You can find these from various suppliers.
+You can find these from various suppliers, or from me.
 The rod diameter is 3.26mm in the vintage models, which is highly non-standard.
 You can get away with the much more common 1/8 inch diameter rods generally speaking, but if the fit is loose, you can do the metal tab bending fix I mention above.
 You can also get a 3.5mm rod, which is quite a tight fit, but it will go in with some encouragement.
 You can also mill it down to 3.3mm with a file, cordless drill, and a lot of patience.

 If you want to save some time hunting this stuff down, offer replacement top plates and thumbscrews for original vintage monkey-on-a-stick.
 See my store.